jakubgiminski/collection/readme.md

 `Collection` and set it up in the constructor.

 ### Installation
-Minimum required php version: 7.2
+Minimum required php version is `7.2`
 ```
 composer require jakubgiminski/collection
 ```

 ### Examples
-Here's an example of a `UsersCollection` - a collection of elements where each one must be an instance of User.
-Also, every User in the collection must have a unique id.
+Here's an example of a `UsersCollection` - a collection of elements where each one must be an instance of `User`.
+Also, every `User` in the collection must have a unique id.
 ```php
 class UsersCollection extends Collection
 {